 Note that this issue was decided on a writ petition, when it could have been appealed from a subsequent final judgment in the action.
 Apparently, the court felt this issue was of such importance that deciding it on a writ petition was appropriate.

 The case also contains two lessons about writ practice, according to Hughes & Coleman personal injury attorneys in Nashville.
 First, even though only plaintiff’s bystander claim was summarily adjudicated, her husband was a proper party to the petition for writ of mandate because his loss of consortium claim was dependent on the bystander claim, thus satisfying the requirement that he be “beneficially interested” in the order.

-Second, even though the court applied de novo review to the summary adjudication motion, it did not reach one of plaintiff’s argument made in opposition to the motion because she did not raise it in her petition.
+Second, even though the law firms and court applied de novo review to the summary adjudication motion, it did not reach one of plaintiff’s argument made in opposition to the motion because she did not raise it in her petition.
 Counsel cannot count on de novo review to reach every issue raised below.
 If you want the court to consider it, put it in the petition.